 When the show started, I was immediately impressed.
 This was unlike any production I’ve seen at Zachary High before.
 The actors were natural and quick in their replies to each other, which allowed for the kind of witty dialogue you would hear in a TV show or movie but rarely have the pleasure of witnessing in person.

-Bryce Butler (9) was incredible as Wadsworth, the seemingly innocent butler with a dark secret.
+Bryce Butler (9) was incredible as Wadsworth, the seemingly innocent Butler with a dark secret.
 Leading up to the reveal of Wadsworth’s secret, Butler gave the audience hints about what was to come.

 “When it [came] to the end, I [tried] to sneak hints in and stuff.
 I also [had] to make sure to keep myself within the first character.
 That way I [didn’t] slip too much out into the real character,” said Butler.